worthington10TW/worthington10TW/_posts/2020-11-25-getting-started-with-elasticsearch.markdown

 We wanted to be as visible as possible, and open for anyone interested to look at what we are doing.
 Many of the engineering team had not worked with Lucene based search engines before.
 I remember when I first used lucene, I felt pretty lost.
 So I threw together some lunch and learns and opened them up to everyone that wanted to pop by and learn the basics of Elasticsearch.

-[The deck that went with the workshop can be found here](https://hackmd.io/@worthington10tw/S16Ds3ycv#/){:target="_blank"  rel="noreferrer"} and there is a GitHub repo that will help spin up a single node instance and populate the search engine with some test data.
+[The deck that went with the workshop can be found here](https://hackmd.io/@worthington10tw/S16Ds3ycv#/){:target="_blank"  rel="noreferrer"} and there is a GitHub repo that will help spin up a single node instance and populate the search engine with some test data, written in C# & dotnet core.

-This post covers the basics of Elasticsearch, just enough to get up and running.
+The goal of this post is to cover the basic architecture of Elastisearch, in future posts I'll dive into individual features (Like the search query DSL).

 The running example of the workshop is a fictitious university consisting of trainers and students.
 For the purpose of this example we have split the index in this way, however depending on your usage you may decide to have a single index of people.
 It's worth mapping out how you want your search engine to behave and change your data structure to match.

+Also, modelling your data on how your users will use the systems is vital, in most cases the best search model will not be a mirror copy of your database models.

 [If you want to code along with this post you pop over to the code repo that was used during the workshop](https://github.com/worthington10TW/ElasticsearchBrownBag){:target="_blank"  rel="noreferrer"}